-White-footed mice live in shrubby areas, woods, cultivated fields, pastures, rhododendron thickets, fencerows, stream margins, ravines, revegetated strip mines, and in farm buildings and houses.
+White-footed mice live in shrubby areas, woods, cul-

+tivated fields, pastures, rhododendron thickets, fencerows, stream margins, ravines, revegetated strip mines, and in farm buildings and houses.
 Some authorities believe the white-footed mouse prefers a slightly drier habitat than the deer mouse.
-White-footed mice nest in stones walls and rock crevices, under old boards, and in woodchuck burrows, tree cavities, and the abandoned nests of squirrels and birds.
+White-footed mice nest in stone walls and rock crevices, under old boards, and in woodchuck burrows, beehives, tree cavities, and the abandoned nests of squirrels and birds.
 Like deer mice, white-footed mice do not dig burrows but use the runways of other small mammals.
 They are very agile and can climb trees.
-Individual home ranges vary from 0.11 to 0.86 acres, with ranges being slightly larger for males.
-From 1 to 13 white-footed mice may inhabit one acre.
+Individual home ranges vary from 0.11 - 0.86 acres, with males' ranges slightly larger than females'.
+From 1 - 13 white-footed mice may inhabit one acre.

-White-footed mice eat about a third of their body weight daily, or around 0.2 ounces: seeds, nuts, berries, fungi, green plant matter, insects (chiefly caterpillars and ground beetles), centipedes, snails, and even small birds and other mice.
+White-footed mice eat about a third of their body weight daily, or around 0.2 ounces: seeds, nuts, berries, fungi, green plant matter, insects (chiefly caterpillars and ground beetles), centipedes, snails, and small birds and mice.
 They cache food in autumn, carrying seeds in their cheek pouches to chambers beneath logs and stumps.
-They breed from March through October; the three or four annual litters have three to seven young apiece.
+They breed from March through October; the three or four annual litters have 3 - 7 young apiece.
 Females can mate when two months old.
 Males sometimes help females rear the young.

-Meadow vole (Microtus pennsvlvanicus)-The meadow vole is a stocky mouselike creature with a blunt head, beady eyes, and a short, scantily-furred tail.
-Its upper parts are a meadow vole dull chestnut brown, with a darker area along the middle of the back, and its underparts are grayish or buffy white.
-The meadow vole is 6 to 7.6 inches long, including a 1.3- to 2.5-inch tail; weight is 0.7 to 2.3 ounces.
+Meadow Vole (Microtus pennsylvanicus) - The meadow vole is a stocky mouselike creature with a blunt head, beady eyes and a short, scantily furred tail.
+Its upper parts are a dull chestnut brown, with a darker area along the middle of the back, and its underparts are grayish or buffy white.
+The meadow vole is 6 - 7.6 inches long, including a 1.3- to 2.5-inch tail; weight is 0.7 - 2.3 ounces.
 The species, often called a "field mouse," lives across northern North America and is the most common vole in the East.
 In Pennsylvania it is abundant statewide.

 Meadow voles thrive in moist meadows and fields thick with grasses and sedges.
-They do not live in forests but may inhabit small clearings, bogs, and grassy openings in the woods.
+They do not live in forests but may inhabit small clearings, bogs and grassy openings in the woods.
 They are good swimmers and can run at five miles per hour.
+Meadow voles move about in low, thick grass and weeds that screen them from hawks and owls.
+I remember one winter when the uncut hayfield next to a friend's house was practically swarming with meadow voles.
+(His dogs spent hours digging the rodents out, pouncing, then gruesomely eating.)
+I was struck by the intricate network of surface runways visible when the grass was parted: the small pathways (about the width of a garden hose) branched this way and that and were obviously much used by voles as they went about feeding on vegetation.

-Meadow voles move about in low, thick grass and weeds that screen them from hawks and owls burrows three to four inches underground or hidden in grass.
+Meadow voles eat grasses and sedges (cut stalks with seedheads are stored in small piles in the runways to be eaten later), tubers, roots, grains and the inner bark of shrubs and trees; voles sometimes girdle small trees, killing them.
+Meadow voles are active all year, by night and by day, especially around dawn and dusk.
+Voles nest in shallow burrows three to four inches underground or hidden in grass.
 During winter, voles huddle together in the nests or move about and feed in runways beneath the snow.

-Meadow voles eat grasses and sedges (cut stalks with seedheads are stored in small piles in the runways to be eaten later), tubers, roots, grains, and the inner bark of shrubs and trees; voles sometimes girdle small trees, killing them.
-Meadow voles are active all year, by night and by day, especially around dawn and dusk.
-Voles nest in shallow